Registration Policies & Class Procedures

 If you need to pick up your camper early from camp, please relay to staff or email education@magiktheatre.org so that camp staff can ensure to have your camper ready.
 You must follow the above pick-up procedures.

-Late Pick Up: A $10 charge will be issued and charged to the card on file if a child is picked up more than 15 minutes after class/camp/workshops end.
-An additional fee of $1 per minute will be issued and charged starting at 3:50 pm.
+Late Pick-Up: A late pick-up fee of $15/hour (or any part thereof) will be issued and charged to the card on file if a child is picked up more than 15 minutes after class/camp/workshops end.
 Please ensure that your child is picked up on time.

 Guardians will fill out all forms online, including Emergency Notification, Student Release/Pick-up Contacts, Medications, Special Needs, and Photo Release.